Standard Poodle Color Breeding Red and Brown Standard Poodles

 Hershey Thumbnail

-or black (Carrying brown with no dilutes) to brown
+or black (Carrying DARK brown with no dilutes) to brown

 and dark red to dark red with black noses (pigmentation) or